dpgilbert/ShortTrack/babymaker/batchsubmit/README.md

 You may have to iterate this process to get all jobs to converge.

+## Merge babies

-5) Once the jobs are done, merge the output with the mergeHadoopOutput script You can select which datasets to merge by editing the script below, then run it.
+Once the jobs are done, merge the output with the mergeHadoopOutput script You can select which datasets to merge by editing the script below, then run it.
 Note that all the merge jobs run locally in parallel, so you may not want to merge everything at once